English Composition (ENC)

 Prerequisites: ENC 1101 with a grade of C or higher

 This course develops writing skills needed in business, industry, and technology.
-Students produce a variety of workplace documents which may include letters, e-mail, memos, resumes, instructions, short and long reports, and proposals.
+Students produce a variety of technical and workplace documents, demonstrating an understanding of purpose, function, form, audience, and tone.

 Credit Hours: 1